Undistraction/gitbook/functions.md

 1. The context of the function: `this`
 2. `prototype` which stores its prototype object \(only relevant to constructor functions\).
-3. The code that implements its behaviour
+3. The code that implements its behaviour.
-4. `prototype` which stores its prototype object \(only relevant to constructor functions\).

-A function can be invoked.
+## Types of Function

 There are important differences between a _function declaration_ and a _function expression. _